 One, you need a Savior to forgive the past, and you need an enabler to help you in the future, right?
 And if you are a Christian, you will love God and you will love your neighbor, but you’ll be recognizing right away that even though that’s what you desire to do and that’s what you long to do and that’s what you want to do, there’s a certain debilitating that comes upon you because of your flesh, right?
 And you’ll want to grow and grow that your love may abound more and more.

 So the message comes to non-Christians that says you have not loved God.
 You need forgiveness for that and enablement to do that or you’ll be accursed from His presence forever.
 And the message comes to Christians who are believers and it says, look, you do love God.
 Look in your heart.
 Don’t you sense that?
 It’s there and you love others as well in the name of Jesus Christ, but not as perfectly do you do either as you should do.
 And so you need victory over the flesh.

-A young man who asked Him the question, the lawyer, the law expert, I assume he may have been young, he may not have been, but the lawyer who asked Him the question said, “You’re right,” and he repeated what Jesus said.
-And Jesus said to him, “You’re not far from the kingdom."
-You see if you believe this you’re not far, but believing is one step short of what, of loving Him.
-If you believe this is all what God wants, that’s good, but God wants you to take the step of loving Him, of opening your heart and saying, “I want you to come in the name of Jesus Christ.
-I want you to forgive my unloving and I want you to enable me to love as I ought to love, you and men.”
+The young man who asked Him the question, the lawyer, the law expert, I assume he may have been young, he may not have been, but the lawyer that asked Him the question said, “You’re right,” and he repeated what Jesus said.
+And Jesus said to him, “You’re not far from the Kingdom.”
+You see, if you believe this, you’re not far, but believing is one step short of what?
+Of loving.
+If you believe this is all what God wants, that’s good, but God wants you to take the step of loving Him, of opening your heart and saying, “I want to come in the name of Jesus Christ.
+I want you to forgive my unloving, and I want you to enable me to love, as I ought to love, you and men.”